 Habitat and Ecology

-Soil erosion and the sedimentation of streams, as well as agro-chemical pollution, are the main threats to this species.
+Soil erosion and the sedimentation of streams are the main threats to this species.
 These threats, which result from habitat modification taking place around streams mostly caused by rice agriculture, are leading to a rapid loss of suitable habitats within its range.
 Mining of the sand within the streams (for house building materials) is also a threat as it affects the flow of water, which disturbs the tadpoles of this species (M. Kusrini and R. Eprilurahman pers. comm.
 May 2017).

 Red List Status

 Listed as Least Concern in view of its relatively wide distribution, tolerance of a degree of habitat modification and presumed large population.

 IUCN SSC Amphibian Specialist Group 2018.
 Huia masonii.
 The IUCN Red List of Threatened Species 2018: e.T58303A114920315. http://dx.doi.org/10.2305/IUCN.UK.2018-2.RLTS.T58303A114920315.en .Downloaded on 21 January 2019